Board of Directors

 Biography: Toshiko Mori is the Robert P. Hubbard Professor in the Practice of Architecture at Harvard University’s Graduate School of Design and was the chairman of the Department of Architecture from 2002 to 2008.
 She is principal of Toshiko Mori Architect, and founder of VisionArc, a think-tank promoting global dialog for a sustainable future.
 Her firm’s recent work includes performance spaces for the Brooklyn Children’s Museum and for ART/New York, as well as the School of Environmental Science for Brown University, a Master Plan for New York University, and a laboratory facility for Novartis’ Cambridge Campus.
 She is also a Member of the World Economic Forum Global Agenda Council on Design & Innovation, Member of the G1 Summit (Japan) and Master Jury Member of the Aga Khan Prize.

-Biography: Odile Desforges graduated from the Ecole Centrale Paris in 1973.
-She began her career at the Transport Research Institute, before joining Renault in 1981 as Planner and then Product Engineer.
-In 1986, she joined the Purchasing Department.
-She was Body Equipment Purchasing General Manager for Renault/Volvo Purchasing Organization, then for Renault.
-In 1999, she became Executive Vice-President of Renault VI-Mack Group, before becoming President of Volvo Group’s 3P Business Unit.
+Biography: Odile Desforges graduated from the Ecole Centrale Paris.
+She began her career at the Transport Research Institute, before joining Renault in 1981.
+She was successively Body Equipment Purchasing General Manager, Executive Vice-President of Renault VI-Mack Group and President of Volvo Group’s 3P Business Unit.

 In 2003, she was appointed Senior Vice-President, Purchasing, and Chairman and Managing Director of Renault Nissan Purchasing Organization.
-Between March 1, 2009 and July 1, 2012, she was Executive Vice-President, Engineering and Quality, and a member of the Group Executive Committee.
-She is currently a non-executive Director of Safran and Sequana.
+In 2009, she was Executive Vice-President, Engineering and Quality, and a member of the Group Executive Committee until July 1, 2012.
+She is currently a non-executive Director of Safran, Faurecia and Imerys.

-Biography: Laurence Lescourret has been an associate professor at the Finance Department of ESSEC Business School since 2010.
-She is also a director of ESSEC’s “Capital Markets and Regulation” Excellence Center and an affiliate academic researcher at the Centre de Recherche en Economie et Statistique (CREST).
+Biography: Laurence Lescourret has been an associate professor at the Finance Department of ESSEC Business School.
+She is also a director of ESSEC’s “Capital Markets and Regulation”.

 As an academic researcher, she is the author of several publications on organizing and regulating capital markets and has received distinction for her work.
 She was the 2013 recipient of the Vega Prize from the Federation of European Securities Exchanges and received the 2015 award for best research article on derivative products granted by the IFSID (Montreal Institute of Structured Finance and Derivatives).